 The house batteries are located in a front driver or passenger side compartment, depending on model.
 The batteries are mounted on an extendable slide tray for your convenience.

 Accessing House Batteries

 - 1. Open battery compartment door. - 2.
-Lift UP on locking device to release battery tray.
+Pull locking device straight out (toward front end of coach) to release battery tray.